-CINCINNATI – The Great Pumpkin met Frosty the Snowman for the first time in the Tri-State 24 years ago.
+CINCINNATI – The Great Pumpkin met Frosty the Snowman for the first time in the Tri-State in 1993.

 Most of the snow – an October single-day record of 5.9 inches - fell on Saturday, Halloween Eve.
-There were few traffic problems because the snow melted on the seasonably warm roadways, and power outages were scarce.
 With most people off from work and school, it turned into a day for frolicking in the white stuff.
 When kids and adults weren't making pumpkin-headed snowmen, they were sledding and throwing snowballs like it was February.

 At times, the snowfall nearly turned Saturday sports events – including the University of Cincinnati’s homecoming game, the Covington Catholic-Scott football game and kids soccer games around the Tri-State – into whiteouts.
 Players did a lot of slippin' and sliddin' on the slick fields.